arlbibek/windows-ahk/README.md

 > - Downloading page: [/download](https://www.autohotkey.com/download "Go to autohotkey download page")
 > - Direct download: [/ahk-install.exe](https://www.autohotkey.com/download/ahk-install.exe "Directly download autohotkey")

-**It is important to note that all the pre-existing hotkeys/shortcuts will be overridden.**

 ```text
 +------------------------------------------+
 | CAUTION!                                 |